-Leagues are encouraged to consult the League Guidance for Assessing Litigation Opportunities.
+Leagues are encouraged to consult the LWVUS Guidance for Leagues Considering Litigation.

-- The proposed litigation and basis for action (e.g., voting rights, improving elections, redistricting, money in politics, health care).

-- Details about other groups that are involved in this effort.

-- Name of legal partner(s).

-- US court where lawsuit would be filed.

-- Deadline for confirming participation.
+- The proposed litigation and basis/position for action (e.g., voting rights, improving elections, redistricting, money in politics, health care). - Details about other groups that are involved in this effort, including those who would be plaintiffs, intervenors, amici, or co-signatories. - Name of legal partner(s), including any organizations or firms who would be counsel. - US court where lawsuit would be filed or entity where legal action is directed. - Deadline for confirming participation and basis for the deadline (e.g., effective date of a law).